Cyfrin/safe-hash-rs/README.md

 ./verifier -s 0x1111100000000000000000000000000011111111 -c arbitrum -n 1 -t tx.json --check-for-signing
 ```
 Before signing the transaction in the ledger, make sure the safe tx hash matches based on the simulation input in tenderly.

+## Roadmap

+You can find a more detailed list in the [pinned GitHub issue](https://github.com/cyfrin/safe-tx-verifier/issues/1).

 ## Trust Assumptions
 * Safe Smart contracts are flawless